 5 essential tech gifts for graduates, according to students and professors

 Classroom technology is constantly evolving, which can make it challenging to know what devices an incoming college student may need as they transition to campus life.
-To help sort it out, this guide to tech gifts for grads is based on input from college professors and students alike.
-Here are the five tech items they consider essential, with insights about how they’re used both in and outside of the classroom.
+To help sort it out, this guide to tech gifts for graduates is based on input from college professors and students alike.
+Here are the five tech items they consider essential, with insights about how they’re used both inside and outside of the classroom.

 1. An updated smartphone